KodyPay/kody-clientsdk-java/README.md

 # Kody API - Java SDK

-This guide provides an overview of using the Kody Payments API and its reference documentation.
+This guide provides an overview of using the Kody API and its reference documentation.

 - [Client Libraries](#client-libraries)
 - [Java Installation](#java-installation)